-\Tuition includes cost of classes and associated academic fees
+Tuition includes cost of classes and associated academic fees.

-All of the above cited costs are estimates and can change without notice.
+change without notice.
 Room and board charges are not included and are applicable only if the student is residing on the Montgomery campus.
 If not, then the student needs to budget living expenses based on local cost of living.
 Additionally, testing costs (e.g. TOEFL, EPT, etc.), processing fees for international students, activity fees, etc. will be separate from what is listed but some of these will only apply if the student requires the indicated item.